nice-game-hints/machinarium/city/battery/game2.md

 This one's a bit harder than space invaders!
 See [these hints](arcade) for help powering it up.

 # What is the objective?
-To get the small blue dot through the exit, which is usually unlocked when a red square is moved inside the larger red square.
-The dot can enter the shapes around it to move them, but cannot go through them or move them in a direction that would make the dot leave the square.
+To get the small blue dot through the exit, which is unlocked when a red square is moved inside the larger red square.
+The dot can enter shapes to move them, but cannot go through them or move them in a direction that would make the dot leave the square.

 ## Help me with the first puzzle.
 Enter the small red square, move up, then move right.
 You can then go through the exit without leaving the squares.